dmbarbour/wikilon/docs/AwelonLang.md

 ## Value Words

-A 'value word' is a word whose evaluated definition is a single block.
-Value words have a nice interaction with lazy linking: data plumbing with natural numbers, `true` and `false` booleans, named module or data resources, and so on will effectively treat value words as blocks values.
+A 'value word' is any word whose evaluated definition is a single block.
+Natural numbers would be a common example, but we might also include booleans like `true` or `false`, or references such as `MyStory.Chapter32`.
+Lazy linking should ensure that value words are not linked before necessary.
+Thus, data plumbing can operate on value words directly:

         42 true w == true 42
         42 [] b   == [42]

-Value words are effectively the 'nouns' of Awelon language.
-They are convenient for preserving human-meaningful structure and support for hypermedia resources.
+Value words are convenient for preserving human-meaningful structure and support for hypermedia resources.

+*Aside:* Value words might be considered the 'nouns' of Awelon language, whereas most words are verbs.
+However, an analogy to natural language quickly breaks down.
+Awelon lacks an equivalent to adjectives, adverbs, or anaphora, at least without a lot of development work involving staged programming and *Editable Views*.

 ## Deferred Computations, Link Control, and Coinductive Data